dhr9/HandwritingRecognition_using_ImageProcessing_and_NeuralNetworks_on_an_FPGA/README.md

 # Handwriting_recognition_using_neural_nets_on_FPGA
 ##Final year project

-This is an attempt to use neural networks to recognise alphabets using Image processing both on Python as well as on an FPGA board.
+######Collaborators:   Riyansh Karani, Dhruv Reshamwala, Akash Rana, Kishore Saldanha

+This project involves a neural network and image processing based system for handwriting recognition.
+We are working on an FPGA implementation for the same.

 This is an **incomplete project** as of now.